This page is about research into mesothelioma causes, prevention and treatments. You can use these links to go straight

 Asbestos use has been banned in the UK for a number of years, but many buildings still contain it.
 Some asbestos is still in the air in certain workplaces, and everyone is exposed to small amounts in the outside air.
 The TIPS study aims to find out if people in the UK are still being exposed to asbestos.
 It is looking for fibres of asbestos in lung tissue samples from people who have had surgery for a collapsed lung (pneumothorax).

 Mesothelioma can be very difficult to diagnose.
 This is because many different types of cells can develop into a mesothelioma tumour.
 Mesothelioma tumour cells are very similar to some types of lung cancer cells.
 Sometimes it can be very difficult for a pathologist to decide whether or not the cancerous cells are mesothelioma cells, lung cancer cells or even sarcoma cells.

 To help with diagnosis, scientists are trying to find out whether particular chemicals are given off by mesothelioma cells that can be found in the blood and picked up in a blood test.
 These chemicals are called tumour markers.
 If a definite tumour marker could be discovered for mesothelioma this would help doctors to diagnose this disease more easily.
 Markers can also be helpful in monitoring how well treatment is working.

-Serum mesothelin related protein (SMRP) and osteopontin are new markers that are being researched.
+Soluble mesothelin related protein (SMRP) and osteopontin are new markers that are being researched.
 Osteopontin levels are raised in many patients with mesothelioma.
-SMRP levels are raised in up to 71% of patients with mesothelioma.
+SMRP levels are also raised in many patients with mesothelioma.
 But SMRP is also raised in ovarian cancer.
 So, SMRP can be useful in finding peritoneal mesothelioma and ovarian cancer, but it does not help to distinguish between them.
 Recent studies suggest that SMRP levels at diagnosis may help to give an idea of prognosis or how well your treatment may be working.
 However more studies are needed to look at this.

 Useful tumour markers for diagnosing and monitoring mesothelioma in the abdomen are CA 125 and CA 15-3.
 Research is looking at how helpful these may be.